ianheggie-oaf/scraper_utils/docs/parallel_requests.md

 ## Implementation Details

-The integration between `FiberScheduler` and `ThreadScheduler` follows these principles:
+The integration between `FiberScheduler` and `ThreadPool` follows these principles:

 1. `FiberScheduler` maintains ownership of all fiber scheduling
-2. `ThreadScheduler` only knows about commands and responses
+2. `ThreadPool` only knows about commands and responses
 3. Communication happens via value objects with validation
 4. State is managed in dedicated `FiberState` objects
 5. Each component has a single responsibility